modcrypto/brofist/doc/guide-masternode.md

 - Wait Until blockchain and masternode synced.
 - Go to Menu: Files/Receiving Address  and copy the resulting wallet address

-1.2 For Linux  (recommend to use brofistd)
+1.2 For Linux  (recommend to use brofistd and brofist-cli )
 - start the wallet daemon with command:
 ```
   brofistd -daemon